hillbillydev/Tineit-Backend/README.md

 npm start
 ```

-This will the start the server and listen default on port 3000.
+This will the start the server and listens to port 3000 by default.

 So try to navigate to http://localhost:3000/